 - Pearson are responsible for Construction: Design, surveying and planning and Digital: Digital production, design and development.

-- City & Guilds are responsible for Construction: On-site and Building Service Engineering
+- City & Guilds and EAL are responsible for Construction: On-site and Building Services Engineering

 - NCFE are responsible for Digital: Business Services and Support services, Health and Healthcare Science and Science.

-- City & Guilds are responsible for Engineering and manufacturing: Manufacturing, Processing and Control, Maintenance, Installation and Repair and Design and Development.
+- City & Guilds and EAL are responsible for Design and Development for Engineering and Manufacturing, Maintenance, Installation and Repair for Engineering and Manufacturing Engineering, Manufacturing, Processing and Control.

-- City & Guilds are responsible for Business and Management: Management and Administration.
+- City & Guilds are responsible for Business and Administration: Management and Administration.

 Where can I find your timeline of activities?

 Our T Level timeline of activities are accessible from the following pages: